15 January 2018

 From 19 October 2017 until 11 February 2018, the Vittoriano - Ala Brasini Complex is hosting a splendid MONET exhibition in Rome.

-The exhibition, curated by Marianne Mathieu, presents about sixty works by the father of Impressionism, from the Musée Marmottan Monet - which in 2016 celebrated the 80th anniversary of his life - testimony of his artistic journey, but above all of the artist himself.
+The exhibition, curated by Marianne Mathieu, presents about sixty works by the father of Impressionism, from the Musée Marmottan Monet - which in 2016 celebrated the 80th anniversary of his life - a testimony of his artistic journey, but above all of the artist himself.
 It is, in fact, the works that Monet kept in his last residence in Giverny and that his son Michel gave to the museum that will be on display.

 From the earliest works to the rural and urban landscapes (London, Paris, Vétheuil, Pourville) and from the canvases dedicated to the loveliest flowers of his garden (roses, witches, agapanthus) to the monumental Ninfee and Glicini, the exhibition will realize the many facets of his work, inspiring us once more with Monet's great artistic genius.